LaurenceWarne/dotfiles/README.md

 # SSH

-Check if `ssh-agent` has been started by something using `ps -e -o pid,ppid,args G agent` or `echo $SSH_AGENT_PID`.
+Check if `ssh-agent` has been started by something using `ps -e -o pid,ppid,args | grep agent` or `echo $SSH_AGENT_PID`.
 You can add a key to the agent using `ssh-add ~/.ssh/id_ed25519` for example.
 To persist this between restarts, you may need to edit `~/.ssh/config`, see [this](https://stackoverflow.com/a/41145954/10930142) SO post for more information.

 ## Display Manager

-Much of the initialization is done in `.xsession`, which isn't run by display managers like gdm.
-However, [SLiM](https://wiki.archlinux.org/title/SLiM) (`sudo apt install slim`) will.
+Much of the initialization is done in `.xsession`, which isn't run by display managers like gdm.  ~However, [SLiM](https://wiki.archlinux.org/title/SLiM) (`sudo apt install slim`) will.
 It's themes are located in `/usr/share/slim/themes/` (the theme and other configuration options are located in `/etc/slim.conf`).
-I like https://github.com/IvyDowling/slim-theme.
+I like https://github.com/IvyDowling/slim-theme.~

 You may also have to disable `ibus` which may reset your keyboard layout after a `setxkbmap` call.
 The `Xorg` log is located at `/var/log/Xorg.0.log`.